gitshock-labs/testnet-list/gitshock-chain/cartenz/documentation/geth-lighthouse-english.md

-### Tutorial Menjalankan Validator GETH - LIGHTHOUSE
+### Tutorial Running Validator GETH - LIGHTHOUSE

+Before running the Node, we use the POSIX Nohup (No Hang UP) command which means (Do Not Close) a command in Linux systems that keeps the process running even after exiting the shell or terminal.
+Nohup prevents the process or job from receiving the SIGHUP (Signal Hang UP) signal.
+This is a signal sent to the process after closing or exiting the terminal.

-Membangun Akun Eksekusi Layer Baru Menggunakan Command: geth account new --datadir "/path/folder/akun/anda"
+Building a New Execution Layer Account Using Command: geth account new --datadir "/path/folder/your/account"

-> Simpan Public & Keystore anda dengan Aman!
+> Keep your Public & Keystore Safe!

-Membangun Custom Genesis Block Baru Menggunakan Command: geth --datadir "/path/folder/akun/anda" init /path/folder/berisi/genesis.json
+Building a New Custom Genesis Block Using Command: geth --datadir "/path/folder/your/account" init /path/folder/genesis.json

-## Menjalankan Eksekusi Layer Milik Anda:
+Build a New JWTSecret Key Using Command: openssl rand -hex 32 | tr -d "\n" > "jwt.hex"

+## Running the Execution of Your Own Layer:
 nohup geth \
 --http \
 --http.addr 0.0.0.0 \